aeternity/aepp-sdk-js/docs/guides/contracts.md

         - Key-value map with name of the include as key and source code of the include as value.
     - `validateByteCode` (default: false)
         - Compare source code with on-chain version.
-    - `opt` (default: {})
-        - Object with other [transaction options](../transaction-options.md) which will be provided to **every transaction** that is initiated using the contract instance.
+    - other [transaction options](../transaction-options.md) which will be provided to **every transaction** that is initiated using the contract instance.
 You should be aware that:
         - For most of these additional options it doesn't make sense to define them at contract instance level.
         - You wouldn't want to provide an `amount` to each transaction or use the same `nonce` which would result in invalid transactions.
         - For options like `ttl` or `gasPrice` it does absolutely make sense to set this on contract instance level.

 ## 4. Deploy the contract